Zerophoto - Fotolia

 “Our goal is to engage with a large cohort of startups so that we can have at least 10 validated solutions that we can take to market in the current year,” Manju Bansal, global head of SAP Startup Focus, said at a panel session focused to collaboration between corporations and startups.

 “There is a robust startup community in Russia and we want local developers to focus on creating enterprise B2B solutions that will be of interest of SAP customers, both in Russia and globally.
 It does not matter where the startups are physically located, their solutions are made available to our entire global customer base.”

 Yevgeny Charkin, CIO at Russian Railways, the country’s state-controlled railway monopoly, said: “For us, a digital strategy is absolutely crucial because we believe that traditional means of raising efficiency will be exhausted in the longer term.

 “Digital technologies provide opportunities for railways to retain and increase competitiveness.
-Startups are a colossal potential source of increasing efficiency, so we are creating a system for working with startups, and that work has already born fruit.”
+Startups are a colossal potential source of increasing efficiency, so we are creating a system for working with startups, and that work has already borne fruit.”